javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 The call `.finally(f)` is similar to `.then(f, f)` in the sense that it always runs when the promise is settled: be it resolve or reject.

-It is a good handler to perform cleanup, e.g. to stop our loading indicators in `finally`, as they are not needed any more, no matter what the outcome is.
+`finally` is a good handler for performing cleanup, e.g. stopping our loading indicators, as they are not needed any more, no matter what the outcome is.

 Like this: